Othryades/eth-linea-bridge/README.md

 	- Benefit: Ensures reliable message validation between Ethereum and the Linea network, enhancing security and consistency.

 ## How It Works (High-Level)
-1. User deposits ETH on Ethereum (or another source chain).
+1. User deposits ETH on Ethereum.
-2. The Bridge Proxy locks or escrows ETH, then emits an event via the canonical messaging service.
+2. **Cross-Chain Messaging**
+   After confirming the deposit, the Bridge Contract triggers a cross-chain message via the **Linea canonical messaging service**.
+This message includes information such as the depositor’s address and the amount deposited.
 3. Once validated on Linea, ETH (or its wrapped equivalent) is released or minted on the Linea side.
 4. Withdrawals operate in reverse, triggering a burn/unlock on Linea and releasing ETH on Ethereum.